All Products

 If an output similar to the following example appears, the mount is successful.

-Step 3: Verify the mount result
+Step 3: Verify access and use the file system

 After you mount the file system on the ECS instance, you can access the file system the same way you access a local directory.
 The following figure shows an example.